rubyaustralia/ruby-event-guides/rubyretreat/README.md

 - Do I *have to* charge GST?

   Yes.
-Your ticket prices must include GST.
-10% of the ticket price is not yours to spend.
-Budget for this.
+Your final ticket prices must include GST of 10%.
+The simplest way to budget for this is to tack GST onto your ticket prices at the very end.

 - Where can I get hold of the @railscamp_au Twitter account details?

-  Contact the previous Rails Camp organisers.
-Ruby Australia is working on a better thing for this.
+  Contact the previous Rails Camp organisers or the committee.
+Ruby Australia is working on a better way to handle this.